daniele-proverbio/EWS_optimise/README.md

   * optimise: computes the combination of statisticall indicators, for the optimisation analysis.
   * testsignificance: checks the first parameter value at whichthe increasing trend of statistical indicastors become significant
   * scaleStd: simple adjustments for plotting
-  * wavelet_entropy_analysis:focus on wavelet entropy
+  * wavelet_entropy_analysis: preliminary tests on wavelet entropy

 ### Mathematica analytical plots
 In "graphs.nb", subdivided according to considered normal form.